Milledgeville micropolitan area, Georgia

-The Milledgeville Micropolitan Statistical Area, as defined by the United States Census Bureau, is an area consisting of two counties in Georgia, anchored by the city of Milledgeville.
+The Milledgeville Micropolitan Statistical Area, as defined by the United States Census Bureau, is an area consisting of one county in Georgia, anchored by the city of Milledgeville.
+The area also included Hancock County until the 2023 OMB statistical area updates when the county was removed.

 As of the 2000 census, the μSA had a population of 54,776 (though a July 1, 2009 estimate placed the population at 55,556).